norberto-enomoto/telemetry-agent-java/README.md

 dockerBaseImage := "toketi/openjdk-8-jre-alpine-bash"
 dockerUpdateLatest := false
 dockerBuildOptions ++= Seq("--squash", "--compress", "--label", "Tags=Azure,IoT,PCS,Java")
-dockerEntrypoint := Seq("bin/iot-stream-analytics")
+dockerEntrypoint := Seq("bin/telemetry-agent")
 ```

 The package logic is executed via
 [sbt-native-packager](https://github.com/sbt/sbt-native-packager), installed
 in [plugins.sbt](project/plugins.sbt).

-You can also start Device telemetry service and its dependencies in one simple step,
+You can also start Telemetry service and its dependencies in one simple step,
 using Docker Compose with the
 [docker-compose.yml](scripts/docker/docker-compose.yml) file in the project: